Writing Good Gaming Session Reports

 By MARK WILSON

-I’ve written dozens of session reports in my gaming career.
+I’ve written at least dozens and potentially hundreds of session reports in my gaming career.
 Outside of gaming, though, I’ve been a writer for a significant portion of my career, and have written thousands of articles, blogs, and other stories, enough to fill dozens of full-length novels.
 So while I’m still finding my voice in session reports, I recognize good writing when I see it.